biobricks/pastlevel/README.md

 ```
 var db = pastlevel('my_database', {
   auto: true, // automatically commit on each put, del or batch
-  multi: true // store each index in its own leveldb instance (see performance section)
+  multiclient: true // store each index in its own leveldb instance (see performance section)
 });
 ```